 A number of functions:

 Off-the-shelf software typically includes as many functions as possible because of its wide usage.
-For this reason, these functions are made quite simple.
+For this reason,.
 But, at the same time, you will hardly ever use even half of these functions.

 .
 It is less user-friendly than generic software.